 This can lead to you not measuring out an ingredient properly or skipping a crucial step.
-If you didn’t follow the instructions that the recipe gave you to the letter, then you might make a critical error.
+If you didn’t follow the instructions that the recipe gave you to the letter, you might make a critical error.

 You Gave up on Drying Too Early